vkyo23/DoubleLasso_Simulation/README.md

 In this repository, I provide some simulation codes for Double-Lasso models.
 The simulations include simple Double Selection Lasso (Belloni, Chernozhukov & Hansen 2014), and simpler version of BLP-2LASSO (Gillen, *et al*.
 2019).
 The former simulation is done by only `R`, and the latter (BLP) is done by `C++`, `R` and `Python` (for MPEC with `Pyomo`).

+**NOTE: This repository is for my practice implementation of DL models!!!!!**

 ## Description

 - Python: Directory of `Python` codes